MSREnable/SightSign/docs/Accessibility.md

-# The Accessibility of the SightSign app
+# The Accessibility of the Sight Sign app

-The following technical details relate to the accessibility of the SightSign app.
+The following technical details relate to the accessibility of the Sight Sign app.

 # Input methods